 You may already be aware that this form of relief is out there, but the good news is that it’s become more accessible than ever before, not to mention tax-free (for some, at least).
 Here’s what you need to know about the student loan disability discharge.

-Student loan disability discharge eligibility requirements
+Student loan disability discharge: requirements

-When applying for student loan forgiveness through Total and Permanent Disability Discharge, you’ll be provided with the info you need to fill out the application.
-Then, they will check to see if your loans are eligible for forgiveness and finally, they will contact your loan holders and notify them that loan payments should be suspended for 120 days.
+When applying for student loan forgiveness through TPD, you’ll be provided with the info you need to fill out the application.
+Nelnet will then check to see if your loans are eligible for forgiveness.
+Finally, they will contact your loan holders and notify them that loan payments should be suspended for 120 days.